TheGoatInTheBoat/learning-C-to-code-a-game/GettingStarted.md

 - Animate projectiles
 - Implement projectile physics
 - Make projectiles more efficient with an array rather than creation of a duplicate with every shot

+Watched Video #5: Learned how to:
+- Change background
+- Add ground, walls, and ceilings texture/graphic
+- Add extra graphics
+- Use snap tool